4 Common Challenges in Desktop Publishing

-Desktop Publishing (or DTP) is the process of creating page layouts and quality printed documents carried out with the help of page layout software on a personal computer.
+Desktop Publishing (or DTP) is the process of creating page layouts and quality printed documents with the help of page layout software on a personal computer.
 Desktop Publishing was first used for print publications only.
 Newspapers, magazines, brochures, leaflets or menus are common products of desktop publishing.
 However, with the booming of the Internet, the use of DTP is even wider.
 It helps convey various types of online content such as white paper, newsletters, web content, web page, etc.

 4 Challenges in Desktop Publishing

 It is undoubtedly that experienced translators are a key factor for an accurate translation.
-Unfortunately, to produce high-quality end-result, sometimes it goes beyond linguistic matters.
+Unfortunately, producing high-quality end-result sometimes goes beyond linguistic matters.
 A lot of things can go wrong during the Desktop Publishing process which has a detrimental effect on the layout of the final products.
-Font conflicts, words expansion, or inappropriate graphics are some common challenges in DTP.
+Font conflicts, word expansion, or inappropriate graphics are some common challenges in DTP.

-Font conflicts can be a headache for any desktop publishers, regardless of their experiences.
+Font conflict issues can be a headache for any desktop publisher, regardless of their experiences.
 Your font might work perfectly well in English, but conflicts occur when you translate your content into tonal languages such as Vietnamese, or into a different writing system namely Japanese, Chinese, or Thai.
-In general, your prefered font might not support all languages.
-That means a change in the font used for the target language documents is unavoidable to guarantee easy-to-see final documents.
+In general, your current font might not support all languages.
+That means a change in the font used for the target language documents is unavoidable to guarantee eye-catching final documents.

-To overcome this first challenge, experienced desktop publishers can provide clients with a list of fonts that look similar to the original one or suitable for the content.
-Or your company can pick some from the list or you can make your own list and give it to the linguists.
+To overcome this first challenge, experienced desktop publishers can provide clients with a list of fonts that look similar to the original one or are suitable for the content.
+Your company can pick a font from the provided list or you can make your own list and give it to your linguists.
 An agreement between the two sides in this step will help the desktop publishing process runs smoothly.

 Here are some font suggestions for some Asian languages: